QualiSystems/Ixia-IxNetworkController-Shell/README.md

 3. Place these zip files in the local PyPi Server repository.

 ### Setting the python PythonOfflineRepositoryPath configuration key
-Before PyPi Server was introduced as CloudShell’s python package management mechanism, the `PythonOfflineRepositoryPath` key was used to set the default offline package repository on the Quali Server machine, and could be used on specific Execution Server machines to set a different folder.
+Before PyPi Server was introduced as CloudShellâ€™s python package management mechanism, the `PythonOfflineRepositoryPath` key was used to set the default offline package repository on the Quali Server machine, and could be used on specific Execution Server machines to set a different folder.

 **To set the offline python repository:**
 1. Download the *ixia_ixnetwork_controller_offline_requirements.zip* file, see [Downloading the Shell](#downloading-the-shell).